Cheetah-19/Kiosk_KNU/README.md

             pip install scikit-learn
             pip install deepface

-    * Go to the backend folder on the terminal and run python manage.py run server 0.0.0.0:<port number>
+    * Go to the backend folder on the terminal and run python manage.py run server 0.0.0.0:'port number'

-            python manage.py runserver 0.0.0.0:<port number>
+            python manage.py runserver 0.0.0.0:'port number'
         * At this time, please enter the port number you want to use
         * If you see the screen below after running, it's a success.